Western media: Coverage of human rights

 Coverage of global human rights increased in the media of the Global North between 1985 and 2000.
 A regression analysis of human rights reporting by the newsmagazines The Economist and Newsweek found that "these two media sources cover abuses in human rights terms more frequently when they occur in countries with higher levels of state repression, economic development, population, and Amnesty International attention.
 There is also some evidence that political openness, number of battle-deaths, and civil societies affect coverage, although these effects were not robust."

 In 2008, an empirical analysis of the effects of "naming and shaming" of governments that are said to perpetrate human rights abuses (by media outlets as well as by governments and nongovernmental organizations) found that "governments put in the global spotlight for violations often adopt better protections for political rights afterward, but they rarely stop or appear to lessen acts of terror."
 The study also found that "In a few places, global publicity is followed by more repression in the short term, exacerbating leaders' insecurity and prompting them to use terror, especially when armed opposition groups or elections threaten their monopoly on power."

 Ownership patterns

-In the United States, the media is largely privately owned.
+The media in the United States is largely privately owned.
 In other democratic nations of the Western world, particularly in Western Europe, print media outlets such as newspapers are usually privately owned, but public broadcasting is dominant in the broadcast media (radio and television).
 Historically, the United States was the only developed nation that "created a broadcasting system that was advertiser-supported virtually from the start."
 The contrasting Western European model sees public media as "a representation of the national culture."